msteveb/tmake/README.md

 Variables available during parsing
 ----------------------------------
-Add 'define' variables are available as Tcl variables during the parsing phase.
+All 'define' variables are available as Tcl variables during the parsing phase.
 This includes the system defined variables:

 $TOPSRCDIR          Absolute path to the root of the project